|Hometown:||Sun Prairie, Wis.|

 Fuller enjoyed a storied high school career playing for Coach Jeff Boos at Sun Prairie High School.
-Fuller was a four-year starter and set the Big Eight Conference scoring record with 1,940 points, shattering the previous mark of 1,669 points by Jeronne Maymon, who is a senior at Tennessee.
-He had a pair of 40-point games and scored 30 or more points 15 times during his high school career.
+Fuller was a four-year starter and set the Big Eight Conference scoring record with 1,940 points, shattering the previous mark of 1,669 points by Jeronne Maymon, who played at Marquette and Tennessee.
+Fuller had a pair of 40-point games and scored 30 or more points 15 times during his high school career.
 He was a two-time Wisconsin State Journal All-Area Boys Basketball Player of the Year and two-time Big Eight Conference Player of the Year.
 He also grabbed 693 rebounds from his forward spot.

 A finalist for Mr. Basketball in Wisconsin in 2012-13, Fuller averaged 25.0 points and 11.2 rebounds per game in leading Sun Prairie to a 20-4 record and the Cardinals' first conference title in 37 years.
-He shot 80 percent from the line and got to the line 220 times during his senior campaign.
-A second-team all-state selection, he was part of a talent-rich 2012-13 senior class which sent nearly 20 players to the Division I ranks.
-He was a two-time D1 all-state selection by the Wisconsin Basketball Coaches Association and a three-time all-state honoree by the AP.
+A second-team all-state selection, he was part of a talent-rich 2013 senior class which sent nearly 20 players to the Division I ranks.
+He was a two-time D1 all-state selection by the Wisconsin Basketball Coaches Association and a three-time all-state honoree by the Associated Press.

 He earned Big Eight Conference Player of the Year and Wisconsin State Journal Area Player of the Year for the first time as a junior, when he averaged 23.5 points and 8.2 rebounds per game in helping Sun Prairie to a 17-8 record and a berth in the 2012 Division I sectional semifinals.
 He totaled 40 points in a win over Madison West to help Sun Prairie earn a runner-up conference finish.
 A three-time all-conference pick and three-time all-state honoree, Fuller averaged 18.5 points per game as a sophomore and helped Sun Prairie to a 19-6 record and a sectional final runner-up.
 In the summers, he played for the Wisconsin Swing AAU program directed by Justin Litscher.